nickatchcc/CNMIMapServer/README.md

 CSV files can now be directly uploaded directly here: http://localhost:14515

-##TO DO: allow pasting directly into the ace.js text editor to update the urlstring
+(Future goal: allow pasting directly into the ace.js text editor to update the urlstring)

 # Data preparation
 Converting a .csv file to a .json string can be done easily at the following URL: